JimmXinu/JimmsOtherCalibrePlugins/README.md

-# JimmsCalibrePlugins
+# JimmsOtherCalibrePlugins

-This is a repository for Jim Miller (AKA Jimm, JimmXinu, retiefjimm) to store his 'other' calibre plugins, IE, not FanFictionDownLoader(FFDL).
+This is a repository for me to keep my 'other' calibre plugins, IE, not FFDL, EpubMerge, EpubSplit and SmartEject.

-EpubMerge, EpubSplit and SmartEject are all available for installation within calibre.
+You're welcome to try using these, but I'm not going to offer very much support.